 The financing is non-recourse, which means your stock in the company is the only collateral.
 In other words, your personal money is untouched – you’ll never have to pay back more than what your shares sell for in the exit.

 Also, your shares remain in your ownership all the way to the exit.
-(Employers are often happy to learn about this particular feature of our product – means they won’t have to transfer the stock to anyone else.)
+(Employers are often happy to learn about this particular feature of our product, because that means they won’t have to transfer the stock to anyone else).

 For example, we've helped employees of:

 To see how exercise financing would pan out in your situation, we can send you a detailed proposal with all the numbers crunched.
 It’s free, no strings attached.
 Here’s how:

 3. We invite you for a ‘we answer all your questions’ call.

 Our process is largely automated, but we've found most folks like to discuss financing with a human.
 It’s a significant decision after all.